Almost every small business owner is wasting their time and money on the wrong kind of marketing.

 Why am I telling you this?

-Just 2 and a half years ago, Sara invested in a small, independent bakery.
+Over lunch, Sara told me that 2 and a half years ago she’d invested in a small, independent bakery.
 The bakery was already employing great people, already using premium quality ingredients and already making delicious food.
 BUT too few of the right kind of customers knew it was there, as they’d been using typical, small business marketing.

 Sara spotted an opportunity and because she knew the owners, she offered them a price for their business.
 They eagerly accepted, especially as Sara promised she’d employ the same team to run it.
 (And they were going broke).

-In a call last week to arrange today’s lunch, I asked Sara how the bakery was doing.
-She’s increased the turnover by almost 1100% and it’s massively more profitable, too.
+I asked Sara how the bakery was doing.
+She said she’s increased the turnover by almost 1100% and it’s massively more profitable, too.

 One thousand, one hundred percent.